 If you don't smoke, don't start, and if you do smoke, quit.
 Your skin – and the rest of your body – will reap the benefits.

 Don't use the wrong cleanser for your face.
 Your facial skin is much more sensitive than the skin on the rest of your body and it needs a milder cleanser.
 Choose a gentle, non-abrasive cleaner without alcohol for your face, and avoid scrubbing, which can irritate delicate facial skin.
-Rinse and gently pat dry.
+Use your fingertips to gently massage cleanser into your skin.
+Rinse with lukewarm water and gently pat dry.
 If you have oily skin and are prone to acne, use an oil-free and noncomedogenic cleaner.
 If you have dry or itchy skin apply moisturizer after washing.
 Limit washing your face to twice daily and after sweating heavily to avoid additional irritation.

 As stated in the previous slide, scrubbing can be very irritating to the delicate skin on your face and can make your skin look worse.
-In addition, if you have acne, scrubbing can actually make it worse.
+In addition, if you have acne, scrubbing can actually increase acne lesions.
 When you wash your face, use your fingers and apply cleanser in a gentle, circular motion – even using a washcloth or sponge can be irritating.
 Rinse with lukewarm water, and pat dry.

 It can be so tempting to want to "pop" a pimple, but don't.
 Picking, popping, and squeezing can make your acne worse, and even lead to scarring.

-Cleanse your skin with an appropriate cleanser, and use over-the-counter remedies that contain benzoyl peroxide or salicylic acid and try to let your skin heal on its own.
+Cleanse your skin with an appropriate cleanser recommended by a dermatologist, and use over-the-counter remedies that contain benzoyl peroxide or salicylic acid and try to let your skin heal on its own.
 If the products you are using are not working, consult a dermatologist.

 Don't stress out.
 When you are stressed, you might notice you break out more, or your existing skin conditions such as psoriasis and rosacea may flare up.
-This is because stress can make your skin more sensitive and reactive.
+This is because stress can make your skin more sensitive and reactive to environmental conditions.
 Stress may also interfere with proper skin care, which can lead to worsening of skin conditions.